 For a lot of women, their circle of friends has a lot to do with how they are influenced when it comes to financial matters.
 You need to surround yourself with people who talk about these financial issues like a normal part of the conversation.
 Surrounding yourself with other influences, listening to podcasts and reading books, allows you in terms of your own personal confidence and personal growth to get to a point where you’re able to competently ask questions.

-A lot of it comes down to women’s idea of their own self-worth and self-confidence.
+A lot of it comes down to women’s ideas of their own self-worth and self-confidence.
 I encourage people to look at that first and to actually consider what they want from their money and their emotional connection to money.
-That’s often what’s holding us back and stopping us taking our financial independence to the next level.
+That’s often what’s holding us back and stopping us from taking our financial independence to the next level.